 Muirfield in Scotland is the course of “The Honourable Company of Edinburgh Golfers”, the world’s oldest golf club.
 It’s an architectural masterpiece and a layout that Jack Nicklaus thoroughly admires.
-His admiration turned into a love affair when he won the 1966 British Open at Muirfield and he decided to realise his dream by designing and naming his hometown course after the historic British Open venue.
+His admiration turned into a love affair when he won the 1966 Open at Muirfield and he decided to realize his dream by designing and naming his hometown course after the historic Open championship venue.

 Jack commented: "I set out to build not only an outstanding golf course for every level of player, but a magnificent course for watching a tournament...
 I thought the Masters was a great thing for golf and that I'd like to do the same thing in Columbus."
 Muirfield Village Golf Club officially opened for play on Memorial Day (27th May 1974) with an exhibition match between big Jack and Tom Weiskopf.
 Needless to say Jack won with an impressive six-under par 66, a course record that stood until 1979.